TurboGears/tg2docs/docs/main/Caching.rst

         compliant web server used to determine change in content at a given URL.

-.. todo:: Other than the memcached section, this document is ignoring the pylons/TurboGears setup, so is describing entry points not normally used (i.e. normally you would leave all configuration/setup to the ini file).
 .. todo:: Add links to Beaker region (task-specific caching mechanisms) support.
-.. todo:: Document what the default Beaker cache setup is for TG 2.x quickstarted projects.
+.. todo:: Document what the default Beaker cache setup is for TG 2.x quickstarted projects (file-based, likely).
+.. todo:: Provide code-sample for use of cache within templates